xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 ### Poly-alphabetic Ciphers

-Of course you can see the mono alphabetical cipher is not that secure.
+You can see the mono alphabetical cipher is not that secure.
 That's why people invented the poly alphabetical cipher.
 In a poly-alphabetic cipher, one letter in the plaintext may be mapped to different letters in the ciphertext.